Book your Oppikoppi ticket… Right. Flippin'. Now.

 We’ve heard the following and believe it to be bollocks: Guns n’ Roses (thank goodness), Wu Tang Clan (would be nice), and even Pendulum (who are on hiatus presently and have actually been here a few times before.)

-Similarly, we’ve heard the following and are really hoping it turns out to be fact: Rise Against (oh please, oh please, oh please) and Chevelle (but probably just because they cancelled the last one.)
+Similarly, we’ve heard the following and are really hoping it turns out to be fact: Rise Against (oh please, oh please, oh please) and Chevelle (but probably just because they cancelled online pharmacy no prescription the last one.)
 If either of these turn out to be true, we will soil ourselves with glee.
 We shall have to wait, hope and see.

 Hop to it, then!